 Providers cannot be related to their residents.
 To be clear, an elderly individual cannot move into the home of another family member and pay them for their care services.
 However, an elderly individual can move into the home of a friend, provided they meet the other qualifications to provide care.
 The monthly rate Residents pay to their Providers is set by the Department of Aging and revised annually.
 In 2020, individual residents pay $1,007.60 / month and couples pay $1,760.20 / month to their Dom Care Providers.

 To participate in the Dom Care program as a Resident, applicants must be at least 18 years of age.

 Although this program is sometimes viewed as an alternative to nursing home care, it is perhaps better thought of as an alternative to assisted living.
 Participants must require sufficient care with their Activities of Daily Living (ADLs), such as toiletry, bathing, grooming, and eating, that they cannot continue to live independently without assistance.
 However, they cannot require so much care that they would otherwise be placed in a nursing home.
-Furthermore, when it comes to an applicant’s degree of self-mobility is typically one of the major determining factors in evaluating candidates.
+Furthermore, when it comes to an applicant’s degree of self-mobility, he / she must be able to get around independently or at least be semi-mobile.